 Check out our Bondi guides to read more about this area:

-7 Alternative Bondi Walks You Need To Know About!
+- 7 Alternative Bondi Walks You Need To Complete

 Northern Beaches